-- 5. 43 young people have to date been brought to re safe centre.
+5. 43 young people have so far been brought to the safe centre.

 35 of these have been brought in from within North Dudley sector, and 8 from within Brierley Hill Sector.
+5 of these 8 have been picked up from within the Netherton / Saltwells area.
+A further 10 young people whose addresses are within Central Dudley have been brought in from Dudley North and Pensnett.

 The median ages have been 14-15, and the gender split has been approximately 2:1 male / female.
-All bar one of the young people were White British. - Over 85% of young people brought to the safe centre had alcohol misuse as a major presenting problem, including all of the girls brought in. - Overwhelmingly, Fridays have been the busiest nights.
+All bar one of the young people were White British.

-- Only 2 out of 43 young people brought to the safe centre were repeat contacts. - 36 out of 43 young people had their parents attend the safe centre (85%).
-The parents of the remaining 7 young people were either genuinely unable or else unwilling to attend of these, 4 young people had other relatives attend, and 3 were taken home owing to particularly exceptional circumstances. - Contrary to initial fears, no young people were taken into care though early precautionary enquiries were made to Emergency Duty Team in 4 cases. - 6.
-The scheme has unveiled a concerning level of vulnerability amongst some young people out on Friday night.
+- Over 85% of young people brought to the safe centre had alcohol misuse as a major presenting problem, including all of the girls. - Overwhelmingly, Fridays have been the busiest nights. - Only 2 out of 43 young people brought to the safe centre were repeat contacts. - No young person has offended since being involved with the scheme. - 36 out of 43 young people had their parents attend the safe centre (85%).
+The parents of the remaining 7 young people were either genuinely unable or else unwilling to attend of these, 4 young people had other relatives attend, and 3 were taken home owing to particularly exceptional circumstances. - No young people were taken into care. - 6.
+The scheme has unveiled a level of vulnerability amongst some young people out on Friday nights.
 A significant proportion of this stems from alcohol intoxication.
-Some other young people did not present alcohol as a problem but faced challenging situations both inside and outside the family home, and would have otherwise stayed out until the early hours of the next morning. - Just over half of the young people were referred to Connexions for either Positive Activities for Young People (PAYP) or Common Assessment Framework (CAF) involvement.
-3 young people were referred to Children's Social Care.
+Some other young people did not present alcohol as a problem but faced challenging situations both inside and outside the family home, and would have otherwise stayed out until the early hours of the next morning.

+- Just over half of the young people were referred to Connexions for either Positive Activities for Young People (PAYP) or Common Assessment Framework (CAF) involvement.
+3 young people were referred to Children's Services Social Care Assessment Team.
 In other cases, there were plans for closer working between agencies already involved.
-Onward referrals were made for further parenting support, and in one case for young carer support. - The sharing of skills and expertise was widely recognised as being valuable and ongoing.
-The strong relationship building skills of the social workers, the FAST and YOS staff helped maintain the calm, caring ethos, and enabled the young person and family to be receptive to the key messages of Staysafe.
-The young persons typically "opened up" to the staff at the centre, and problems were thus easily identified and support therefore readily offered. - There has been good intelligence sharing particularly in terms of under-age purchases of alcohol.
+Onward referrals were made for further parenting support, and in one case for young carer support. - The sharing of skills and expertise was widely recognised as being valuable.
+The strong relationship building skills of the Children's Services staff helped maintain a calm, caring ethos, and enabled the young person and family to be receptive to the key messages of Staysafe.
+The young persons typically "opened up" to the staff at the centre, and problems were thus easily identified and support therefore readily offered. - There has been good intelligence sharing particularly in terms of under-age purchases and proxy sales of alcohol.
 This indeed had been one of the original objectives of the initiative.
-As such it has been able to support other initiatives such as the Social Responsibility Scheme, and the work of DMBC Trading Standards. - 7.
+It has been able to support other initiatives such as the Social Responsibility Scheme, and the work of DMBC Trading Standards. - 7.
 Anecdotally, it appeared that trepidation regarding "social work" intervention in the young people's families had an effect in youth ASB hot-spots being subsequently deserted on Friday nights (mirroring the experience in other parts of the country).
 Paradoxically, the interaction of the young people and the safe centre staff quickly enabled the young people to relax and "drop their guard".
 The young people (and sometimes, the parents) typically left the safe centre bearing a more positive and reflective persona than when they first arrived.